LimelightVision/LimelightDocs/docs/getting_started.rst

 * Click the "Update" button.
 * Power-cycle your robot.
 * You will now be access your config panel at http://10.TE.AM.11:5801, and your camera stream at http://10.TE.AM.11:5800
-.. note:: |Q. Why do we reccommend a static IP?
-|A. First, it shaves multiple seconds off Limelight's boot time.
+.. note:: Q. Why do we reccommend a static IP?
+A. First, it shaves multiple seconds off Limelight's boot time.
 Second, teams have historically had issues with DHCP assignment and mDNS responders on actual FRC fields.
+.. note:: Q. How do I reset the IP address?
+A. After your Limelight has booted, hold the config button on the front face of the camera until the LEDs start blinking.
+Power-cycle your robot, and your Limelight will have an automatically-assigned IP address.

 Dynamic IP Address
 ---------